codeananda/geographic_data_analysis/README.md

 # Geographic Data Analysis 🌎

 A paid data analysis project I completed on Upwork.
-I did this as part of a long-term tutoring project.
-I lead the client through this data analysis and used it to teach him how to use pandas, numpy, matplotlib and seaborn among other libraries.
+It was a long-term tutoring project where I taught the client intermediate python data analysis by showing them what to do.
+We used eseential libraries such as pandas, numpy, matplotlib and seaborn among others.

 ![tasmax_max_temp in South-Central Asia](https://user-images.githubusercontent.com/51246969/131851657-28af39fa-08dd-4451-a2ba-20fb84103286.png)

 *An example plot created for the final deliverable.
 I would have preferred more modern styling but it was for scientific publication.*

-It was a two-part project that consisted of weekly calls and lead to the following ⭐⭐⭐⭐⭐ reviews:
+It was a two-part project that consisted of weekly, live-coding calls and lead to the following ⭐⭐⭐⭐⭐ reviews:

 <img width="651" alt="Screenshot 2021-09-02 at 14 16 12" src="https://user-images.githubusercontent.com/51246969/131841883-3aeb5608-bcb3-477a-865b-3493eb33ef05.png">